graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 an object or interface type.

-In a distributed architecture, it is unrealistic to expect all participating systems to agree on a common way of identitifying a particular type of entity.
+In a distributed architecture, it is unrealistic to expect all participating systems to agree on a common way of identifying a particular type of entity.
 The composite schemas spec therefore allows multiple keys to be defined for each entity type, and each subgraph defines the particular keys that it is able to support.